 What’s also important is that the RH3 is probably the longest key action on the list and therefore has the longest pivot point, which makes it easier for you to play into the keys.

-In other words, you don’t need to apply more power when playing further up the keys, which can be a real problem especially with some lower-end key actions.
+In other words, you don’t need to apply more power when playing further up the keys, which can be a problem especially with some lower-end key actions.

 The G1 Air is somewhat light on features, yet it does offer all the essentials.